 If your preferred emergency contact person has changed since your intake appointment, let your therapist know.

 Most Telehealth programs feature a picture-in-picture so you can see your therapist and also see yourself.
 Watching yourself can be super distracting.
 You can turn that feature off.
-For example, in Doxy, click on the three horizontal dots in the upper left corner of your image and then on “Hide my Preview.”
-In Zoom it’s called “Hide Myself.”
-Or, you can also use a post-it.
+Visit the quick guide in Simple Practice to learn more about how to use different features here.

 Online therapy saves lots of time because you won’t be driving, parking, or waiting for your appointment time.
 However, you also won’t have the transition time in your car that you used to have after your session.
 Consider scheduling a 10-15 minute block of time to process, journal, meditate, or otherwise take a moment to breathe before returning to your regularly scheduled life.

 Taking a moment to prepare you, your computer or phone, and your environment can help you get the most out of your online therapy session.
-If you need additional technical support, Doxy.me offers further tips on improving call quality.
+If you need additional technical support, Simple Practice offers more tips on improving call quality.